ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - b - Codealong - Popcorn-Time-I.md

 - navigate to your module2 directory
 - create app with Vite:
   - `npm create vite@latest popcorn-time -- --template react`
+- 'Install with npm and start now?': select 'no'
 - cd popcorn-time
 - code -r .
 - npm install
 - npm run dev
-  - In case you need to define a custom port (for example, if you have another app running in your computer): `npm run dev -- --port 3000`
+  - Note: in case you need to define a custom port (for example, if you have another app running in your computer): `npm run dev -- --port 3000`

 - git init
 - initial commit